tongoonamujera/tongoonamujera/README.md

 ## Studying
 - 🔭 I’m currently working on My own company and Studing at ![](https://img.shields.io/badge/Microverse-blueviolet)

-I am a full-stack software developer, javascript enthusiast, and photographer.
+- I am a full-stack software developer

-I enjoy thought-provoking conversations about new languages, frameworks, and the African tech start-up scene.
+- I enjoy thought-provoking conversations about new languages and frameworks

-I obsess about finding better ways to do things as a programmer and as an individual.
+- I obsess about finding better ways to do things as a programmer and as an individual.